Defensive Driving School

 Whereas defensive driving school is a diversion program allowing you to avoid the consequences of a civil moving violation, Traffic Survival School (TSS) is more of a punishment handed out by the Arizona Motor Vehicles Division (MVD).
 TSS is an 8-hour class that must be taken in-person; it is not available online.
 When you receive a traffic ticket, you are dealing with two entities who want to punish you and take your money.
 First, you deal with the court which determines if you are responsible/guilty.
 If you are found to be responsible or guilty, the court takes your money in the form of a fine and then notifies the MVD about your violation.
 The MVD is the entity that assesses the points on your license, suspends your license, and assigns traffic survival school.

 The MVD will require you to take traffic survival school for a variety of reasons.
 If you are found responsible for running a stop light or stop sign, the MVD will send you a Notice of Corrective Action directing you to go to TSS.
-You will also be required to take TSS for moving violations resulting in death or serious injury, aggressive driving, a first moving violation if you are under 18 years of age, DUI and extreme DUI, and if you accumulate 8 to 12 points on your license in a 12 month period.
+You will also be required to take TSS for moving violations resulting in death or serious injury, aggressive driving, a first moving violation if you are under 18 years of age, DUI, and if you accumulate 8 to 12 points on your license in a 12 month period.
 If you fail to attend traffic survival school, or if you are not eligible to attend traffic survival school because you already attended in the preceding 24 months, your license will be suspended.